runfengtsui/marknotes/Julia/ReadingNotes/Julia 1.0 Programming.md

 push!(jarr, [1, 2, 3])
 ```

+When working with arrays that contain arrays, it is important to realize that such an array contains **references** to the contained arrays, not their values.
+If you want to make a copy of an array, you can use the `copy()` function, but this produces only a **shallow** copy with references to the contained array.
+In order to make a complete copy of the values, we need to use the `deepcopy()` function.

+### Dictionaries

+In general, dictionaries that have type `{Any, Any}` tend to lead to lower performance since the JIT compiler does not know the exact type of the elements.
+Dictionaries used in performance-critical parts of the code should therefore be explicitly typed.

+When we get an `KeyError`, use the `get` method and provide a default value that is returned instead of the error, i.e., `get(d, key, 999)` returns 999.

 ## Function

 In Julia, a concrete version of a function for a specific combination of argument types is called a **method**.